aarongustafson/aaron-gustafson.com/src/posts/2017-05-24-progressive-web-apps-and-the-windows-ecosystem.md

 9. **Installable:** It can be installed by users if they find it useful.
 This could be done independently of—but is not necessarily exclusive of—app stores.
 10. **Linkable:** It is easily accessed (and shared) via a URL.

 Let’s tuck into the installable piece first since this is the bit that really sets a PWA apart from a standard website.
-Now many might view this as a continuation of the competition between Web and native development.
+Now many might view this as a continuation of the competition between Web and traditional app development.
 I don’t think of the two as being competitive, so much as being choices.
 We should choose our development approach based on the needs of our project, team, budget, etc. It’s good to have options and both approaches have their strengths.

 <blockquote>
-<p><del>Web vs. Native</del><br>
+<p><del>Web vs. Platform-specific</del><br>
-<ins>Web *or* Native?<br>
+<ins>Web *or* Platform-specific?<br>
 It depends.</ins></p>
 </blockquote>

-Often Web tech gets dismissed for not having the capabilities of native apps.
+Often Web tech gets dismissed for not having the capabilities of apps.
 That’s changing rather rapidly.
 A visit to [whatwebcando.today](https://whatwebcando.today/) will give you a run-down of what your browser supports; you might be surprised with what you’ll learn about your browser’s capabilities.
 And if the end user experience is really good, does it matter what the underlying technology is?

 Well, it might…

-In the Web vs. native discussion, time to market is an aspect that isn’t often discussed.
-With a traditional web and native approach, each platform is typically built atop a core API.
+In the Web vs. apps discussion, time to market is an aspect that isn’t often discussed.
+With a traditional web and app approach, each platform is typically built atop a core API.
 The apps are designed and developed independently, using different toolsets and languages and requiring different skills from the development team.
 And even in instances where they are all created using a single tool, the timeline needs to be padded in order to account for submission to each app store.
 That can cause delays in getting your product in front of users.
 It can also delay your delivery of critical updates.

 <figure id="fig-2017-05-24-06" class="media-container">